Skip to content

 Is Central Michigan University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Central Michigan University earn a median of $55,874, roughly in line with national averages for graduates.
+Ten years out, alumni of Central Michigan University earn a median of $55,874, roughly in line with the national average for college graduates.

 $46,567